 *This post may contain affiliate links, which means if you click through and make a purchase I may receive a commission at no cost to you.
 Please read my disclosure for more info.

 For the past years I’ve worked in PR/Communications/Marketing.
 I’d say, PR is by fay my favorite biz tool to grow your business, and especially FREE PR, because:

 So you should start immediately.
 But wether it’s regretting of hiring a PR company, or doing it yourself.. your PR strategy + efforts shouldn’t cost you money!
-I can’t repeat it often enough!
+I have written The Ultimate Guide To PR & Free Publicity to get you started.
+But I can’t repeat it often enough: it can be done for free!
 New entrepreneurs often think that if they spend some money, the success will come.
 Sometimes this works, but often this isn’t the case.
 Don’t throw away money without a clear strategy!

-Startup founders, newly bloggers and long time creative entrepreneurs all benefit from a press mentions here and there.
+Startup founders, newly content creators and long time creative entrepreneurs all benefit from a press mentions here and there.
 But don’t use your startup budget for hiring an expensive PR company with a commitment for at least 6 months!

 I know, as a former PR/Communications/Marketing employee/freelancer that PR isn’t bullsh*t.
 You need it to grow your biz.
 But I also know it’s something you don’t wanna spend a lot of money on.
 Here is why:

 Basically: if you hire a PR company, you don’t know what they’re ACTUALLY doing.
 You know they’ll hook you up with some interviews and press mentions in your favorite magazine, but what are they doing exactly?
 It’s like Facebook advertising without a strategy: you’re paying for the moment instead of the long term.
 You’ve no access to their press contacts, so you’re just paying them for some press coverage to do it a few months later all over again.